Joseph-Alp/Chem-308-Portfolio/BO.md

 This makes our job a lot easier, and after simple algebraic manipulation, we finally arrive at our Hamiltonian:
 <p align="center"> $\hat{T}_{nuclear} \chi + \hat{V}_{nuclear} \chi =\xi \chi$.</p>

-Deriving this Hamiltonian, we are left with an equation that describes the dynamics for the two nuclei in our system.
+Deriving this Hamiltonian, we are left with an equation that describes the dynamics for the two nuclei in our system which is our Schrodinger equation using the Born-Oppenheimer approximation.
 The potential energy operator $\hat{V}_{nuclear}$ is a combination of the nucleus - nucleus repulsion and the electron-nucleus attraction.
-Due to their different charges, the dominant interaction here is the electron-nucleus.
-On the other hand, for small separation of the nucleus - nucleus repletion is the dominant interaction.
+This shows that the total potential is based on both the potential energy of the nucleus-nucleus interaction in addition to the componenets that go into the energy of the electron. *This includes the KE of the electron as well as the PE interactions between the nucleus and electron*

-Therefore, the potential energy will have the form seen below:
+Therefore, the potential energy will have the form seen in the well below:

 ![bondenergy](/bondenergy.GIF)